Farmin1923/VR-Self-Driving-Car/README.md

 </br>

-## Demonstration of Self-Driving Car Server
+## Demonstration of the Simulator from Driver's Perspective

 <div align="center">
   <video src="https://user-images.githubusercontent.com/115661274/227048390-0a586870-5f36-406d-9a8b-38dc9757a729.mp4"/>